alexandear/alexandear.github.io/content/posts/2024-03-04-git-config-includeif.md

 ## Conclusion

-In conclusion, using `includeIf` and setting up related `.gitconfig` files allows you to specify your preferred settings for each project or company individually.
+Using config option `includeIf` and setting up related `.gitconfig` files allows you to specify your preferred Git settings for each project or company individually.
-With this setup, you can enjoy hassle-free project management in Git.
+For instance, you can have different user names and email addresses for different repositories.